Wimbledon 2022: TV channel, start time, order of play and how to watch today

 The BBC will once again be providing full coverage of Wimbledon, in what is Sue Barker’s final year of presenting the Championships.
 Coverage will begin on BBC Two at 11am BST on the first two days of play, with BBC One then starting from 1:45pm.
 The action will also be available to watch on the BBC iPlayer while the BBC Sport website will be showing action from around the grounds.
 Today at Wimbledon presented by Clare Balding will round up the best of the action each night at 8:30pm on BBC Two.

 Play on the opening days will get underway on the outside courts from 11am.
-Today Novak Djokovic will open the action on Centre Court from 1:30pm while Court No 1 will begin play slightly earlier at 1:00pm, with Ons Jabeur starting her campaign.
-Any matches that run late could be moved to Centre Court in the evening.
+Today Iga Swiatek will open the action on Centre Court from 1:30pm while Court No 1 will begin play slightly earlier at 1:00pm, with Matteo Berrettini starting his campaign.
+Any matches that run late could be moved to Centre Court or Court No 1 in the evening.

 CENTRE COURT - 1:30PM